AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/using-multiple-on-screen-workspaces.md

 ---
-id: version-15.0-using-multiple-on-screen-workspaces
+id: using-multiple-on-screen-workspaces
 title: Using multiple on-screen workspaces
 sidebar_label: Using multiple on-screen workspaces
-original_id: using-multiple-on-screen-workspaces
 ---

+import Keys from '@site/src/components/key.ts';
+import Video from '@site/src/components/video.tsx';

-You can configure different **Workspaces** which store the layout of the various windows displayed on the console screen(s).
+You can configure different <strong>Workspaces</strong> which store the layout of the various windows displayed on the console screen(s).
 This allows you to quickly recall different setups.
 Workspaces are stored and recalled from the touch buttons to the left of the menu buttons (or down one side of the screen for Diamond 9, Sapphire Touch, Titan Go, and on external screens).
 You can also store workspaces to any executor button on the console.

-Double press \<Open/View\> to show the window select buttons.
+Double press <Keys.HardKey>Open/View</Keys.HardKey> to show the window select buttons.
 See [Opening and positioning workspace windows](../titan-basics/workspace-windows.md#opening-and-positioning-workspace-windows) for more details about using Workspace Windows.